seghil/OpenCavity/opencavity/Docs/tutorial2.rst

    @savefig tuto2_plot_mode0_P_1D.png width=4in
    In [15]: opsys.show_mode(0,what='phase')

-voilà! this figures show the E-field of the fundamental mode and the intensity of the 2nd one, and the third figure shows the phase of the fundamental mode.
+voilà! these figures show the E-field of the fundamental mode and the intensity of the 2nd one.
+The third figure shows the phase of the fundamental mode.

 The cleaned code